Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/grid/control/index.rst

    ..
        !! processed by numpydoc !!

-.. py:class:: CurrentRefCalc(cfg)
+.. py:class:: CurrentReference(cfg)

-   Current controller reference generator
+   Current reference generator.

-   This class is used to generate the current references for the current controllers based on the active and reactive power references.
-The current limiting algorithm is used to limit the current references.
+   This class generates the current reference based on the active and reactive power references.
+The current limiting algorithm is used to limit the current reference.

-   :param cfg: Control configuration parameters.
+   :param cfg: Control system configuration.
-   :type cfg: GFLControlCfg
+   :type cfg: GridFollowingControlCfg